2004 (July to December)

 –Batman: 80-Page Giant #3, Chapter 4-7

-Before I begin I should mention that Chapter 2 and Chapter 3 of this story are both unfortunately non-canon.
+Chapter 2 and Chapter 3 of this story are both unfortunately non-canon.
 These two chapters are based around the fact that Calendar Man is enraged because he misses the Millennial New Year’s celebration due to being incarcerated in Arkham.
 These two chapters are so definitively and specifically topical they cannot be reconciled in any way and are therefore non-canon.
 So, jumping straight to Chapter 4, Calendar Man is out on parole and despite a harsh warning from Batman, the villain dons a brand new costume and is up to his old tricks.
 Batman and Robin are eventually able to stop Calendar Man from destroying the entire city.
-NOTE: Any references to dates in the story must be ignored, including the August date in which the story takes place and any mentions of Y2K or the new millennium.
+NOTE: Any references to specific dates in the story must be ignored, including the August date in which the story takes place and any mentions of Y2K or the new millennium.
 Also, Calendar Man should have a noticeable tattoo on his head during the trial scene in the final chapter.
 We must assume that his hair is covering it up.

 –Robin Vol. 2 #74